 More money for nutrition

 Interventions to address malnutrition are among the most cost effective in development.
-The economic returns for development from tackling undernutrition are very strong, with every $1 invested estimated to yield economic returns of around $18.
+The economic returns for development from tackling undernutrition are very strong, with every US$1 invested estimated to yield economic returns of around US$18.
 There is also a strong economic case for tackling obesity, overweight and other diet-related diseases.
 The economic burden of non-communicable diseases is enormous – globally, the cumulative costs of lost productivity alone attributed to the four major non-communicable diseases and mental disorders are estimated at US$ 47 trillion over the next two decades.

 Better results for the investments